KFreon/KaelsKabbage/content/posts/1-building-ios-certs-on-windows/index.md

     ```

 That’s it!
 No more hunting for someone around the office with a Mac.
+**Update Aug 2020**: If you do want to run things up on a Mac at some point, you'll need those `.CER` and `.P12` files to install into the keychain.
+The `CER` is the certificate, and the `P12` is the private key.
+Should just be able to double click them (`CER` first) and follow any prompts to get them into the keychain.

 **UPDATE Oct 2019**
 I had an issue where the only Apple ID in use by the client (and our CI pipeline) was upgraded with 2FA.